-dd Data to be printed \$ Command terminator
+d..d Data to be printed \$ Command terminator

 This command identifies the data to be printed in the sixth column of the report.
-This field is a maximum of 19 characters.
+This field allows for a maximum of 19 characters.

 Audit Report Field Seven &%SQ7dd\$

 &SQ&7 Lead in string

 dd Data to be stored

 \$ Command terminator